 Change is inevitable.
 From digital transformations to internal restructuring, change is one of the most critical success factors for any business and usually means stronger financial results for your organization.
 But change is hard, and changing human behavior is even harder.

 Change management is an approach to managing the people side of change in an organization and moving from a current state to a new future state.
 A crucial element of success is not only managing all the moving parts of a change, but understanding how your employees process change.
-Think of change management this way: change management focuses on people’s reaction to change, or the human side, while project management handles the tactical process of the change.
-And without behavior change, there is no true change.

 Because companies who can efficiently and successfully adapt to change outperform their competitors.

 Change management is more than an announcement email and a manager toolkit.
 No matter how informational a toolkit is, it’s not going to be enough to drive true behavior change on its own.
 That’s why the elements of a change management process, model or strategy have to be structured around the technical, business and emotional sides of change implementation.
 Checklists and tools are helpful, but they’re just tools.
-They aren’t going to achieve the employee buy-in you need to succesfully change behavior.
+They aren’t going to achieve the employee buy-in you need to successfully change behavior.

 When changes are on the horizon for your business or organization, you can prepare for them in a few ways.